Applied Marine Ecology and Conservation, MSc

 Why Study Applied Marine Ecology and Conservation?

-It is vital that there are highly trained marine conservation professionals to ensure that issues are properly understood and management proposals are well conceived.
-By studying Applied Marine Ecology and Conservation at the University of Aberdeen, you will gain a deep understanding of marine ecosystems and biodiversity, the effects of human activities on them, and how management measures can be developed, as well as a suite of cutting-edge skills to put theory into practice.
+By studying Applied Marine Ecology and Conservation at the University of Aberdeen, you will gain a deep understanding of marine ecosystems, resources and biodiversity, the effects of human activities on them, and how management measures can be developed, as well as a suite of cutting-edge skills to put theory into practice.

 The University of Aberdeen is particularly well placed to deliver this programme because:

-• Courses are delivered by internationally renowned academics, government scientists, teaching fellows and marine resource managers;
+• Courses are delivered by internationally renowned academics, government scientists, teaching fellows and marine resource managers.

-• Aberdeen is the centre of a variety of marine activities and the programme offers interaction with a range of industries, including aquaculture, offshore oil and gas, and renewable energy;
+• Aberdeen is the centre of a variety of marine activities and the programme offers interaction with a range of industries, including aquaculture, offshore oil and gas, and renewable energy.

-• You will develop skills such as statistical analysis, mathematical modelling and geographical information systems, making you more attractive to prospective employers;
+• You will develop skills such as statistical analysis, mathematical modelling and geographical information systems, making you more attractive to prospective employers.

-• You will have guest lectures from statutory nature conservation bodies, environmental NGOs, industry, and government;
+• You will have guest lectures from statutory nature conservation bodies, environmental NGOs, industry, and government.

 What Our Students Say